owid/co2-data/README.md

   - Included two new columns in dataset: total greenhouse gases excluding land-use change and forestry, and the same as per capita values.
 - 2021-11-05: Updated CO2 emissions data with the newly released Global Carbon Budget (v2021).
 - 2021-09-16:
-  - Fixed data quality issues in CO2 emissions variables (emissions less than 0, missing data for Eswatini, ...).
+  - Fixed data quality issues in CO2 emissions indicators (emissions less than 0, missing data for Eswatini, ...).
   - Replaced all input CSVs with data retrieved directly from ourworldindata.org.
 - 2021-02-08: Updated this dataset with the latest annual release from the Global Carbon Project.
 - 2020-08-07: The first version of this dataset was made available.